Configuration includes project settings, environment variables, frontmatter, SDK modes, and checkpoint/resume for caching LLM call results.

 Complete sandbox example:

-Combine environment config with policy to restrict an agent:
+Combine box config with policy to restrict an agent:

 policy @p = {